PandaFood/M7011E_EnergySystem/docs/TIMEREPORT_GUSTAV.md

 19-11.12 | 0.5h | Test House simulation
 19-11-14 | 4h | Simulate the power network with buying and selling power
 19-11-15 | 2h | Simulate wind turbine breakdown
+19-11-18 | 2h | Simulate a Coal Plant that can be started and stoped via the API